quantumdude836/BugsDecomp/doc/bze.md

 This command does multiple things, including:

 * Initializes a bunch of linked-list node pools
-* Loads section 4 and makes it the active section for asset data
+* Loads section 4 and makes it the active section for model data

 ## Command 0x4b

 This command does multiple things, including:

-* Loads the language-specific section and makes it the active section for asset data
+* Loads the language-specific section and makes it the active section for model data

 ## Pseudo-Chunk